Canon 10D vs Olympus E-M10 III

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Olympus E-M10 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 10D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.